Courses and Requirements

 Philosophical Perspectives on the Self.

 What is a self?
 Does each person have one?
 Does each person have only one?
 How is the self related to the soul?
 Is it unchanging or in constant flux?
 What is the relationship between the self and the body?
 Examination of personal identity, the self and the soul as these topics are addressed in traditional philosophical texts, literature and neuropsychology.
-(Oral Presentations.)
+(Social, Structural, and Institutional Hierarchies.)
 (Proseminar.)
 Open to first years and sophomores.
 Maximum enrollment, 16.
+Janack.

 Practical, hands-on work on recognizing and constructing clear arguments from and in everyday life.
 Emphasis on strengthening one’s reasoning skills and putting them to constructive use in debate and writing.
-Not open to students who have taken 100 or 240.
+(Social, Structural, and Institutional Hierarchies.)
+Not open to students who have taken 100.
 Doran.

 A study of the philosophical classics from early Greek times to the Renaissance.
 Emphasis on Plato and Aristotle.
-Section 01 is lecture only.
-Other sections are writing intensive and registration priority is given to junior and senior philosophy concentrators (limit 20; with an additional weekly discussion session).
 (Same as Classics 201.)
-Werner.
+Clark.

 Human Nature, Gender, and Identity.